 “Redundancy” is a popular practice in the tech world to avoid a catastrophic glitch or shutdown.
 This safeguard allows a system as a whole to run as it was designed, despite not knowing exactly what roadblocks it may encounter.

 In healthcare claims, adjudication serves a similar role.
-Adjudication is the process by which a claim is checked and ensured for accuracy and relevancy before being fully processed by the Payer.
+Insurance adjudication is the process by which a claim is checked and ensured for accuracy and relevancy before being fully processed by the Payer.

 Before automation, teams of administrative staff would work on this process; scoring documents, searching for errors and misspellings, and ultimately approving or rejecting the claim.
 Today, much of this work has been automated by software, drastically improving the speed and accuracy of insurance claims processing.